shree675/AtmosDB/README.md

 Server currently communicates on HTTP/1.1, making it possible to connect to the server through a driver written in any language (planned).

+AtmosDB also has a streaming feature where the client can subscribe to a key and all changes to the value of that key will be streamed to the client in an almost realtime manner.

 ## Setup

 Clone the repository and execute the following to install `atmos-cli` locally: